pharaox/carnalitas_sex/README.md

 The *Make Love* interaction has the following options that are only available if specific conditions are fulfilled:

 * *Include a second partner* allows you to include a second partner in your lovemaking.
 This option is available if you are *Lustful* or *Rakish* and there are eligible partners.
 A spouse is considered eligible if they are *Lustful*, and any other consort if they are not *Chaste*.
 Choosing this option causes the "orgy" [sex scene flag](#sex-scene-flags) to be requested.
 * *Indulge your darker passions* allows you to request somewhat darker sex scenes.
 This option is available if you are *Sadistic* and the recipient (or both recipients) is your slave or a prostitute.
-Choosing this option causes the "bdsm" [sex scene flag](#sex-scene-flags) to be requested, and may also have additional stress and piety impact on you and your target.
+Choosing this option causes the "bdsm" [sex scene flag](#sex-scene-flags) to be requested, and may also have additional stress impact on you and your target.

 **Note**: Due to modding limitations, a "partner" is always selected, even if the *Include a second partner* option is not available at all, and set by default to your primary partner.
 If the option is available, you need to select a second partner different from the primary before you can choose it.